akarsh/ios-akarsh-seggemu-resume/README.md

 ## Features

-- [x] Download a remote JSON file in the application.
+- [x] Download a remote JSON file and profile image file in the application.
-- [x] Store the downloaded remote JSON file in the application.
+- [x] Store the downloaded remote JSON file and profile image in the application.
 - [x] Read the stored JSON file in the application.
 - [x] Pass data from resume schema layout view controller to other view controllers.
+- [x] Translate the contents in the application based on the resume language selected by the user.
+- [x] Application adapts to different screen sizes of iPhones models (iPhone SE +).
+    - [x] Use autolayout for all storyboards.
+- [x] Continuous Integration (Travis-CI) to test the application.

 ## Requirements